Chris Welch (politician): Elections

 Welch first ran for the Illinois House of Representatives in district 7 in 2006, challenging incumbent Democrat Karen Yarbrough.
-Welch focused his campaign on education and criticized Yarbrough over the issue.
+Welch focused his campaign on education.
 He lost the primary to Yarbrough.

 In 2012, Welch again sought the Democratic nomination for the legislative seat, and he narrowly defeated three other candidates including his former girlfriend in the primary and ran unopposed in the general election.
 He was sworn in on January 9, 2013.

 Welch's 2014 Democratic primary challenger, Antoinette Gray, was removed from the ballot for failing to meet the residency requirements for the position, leaving Welch unopposed in the primary.
 He also ran unopposed in that year's general election for the seat.

 In 2016, Welch sought a third term in the House, defeated Democratic primary challenger Chris Harris, and was unopposed in the general election.
 He was reelected in 2018 and 2020 without a challenger.

 Welch was reelected in 2022 against Republican challenger Eddie Kornegay with 77% of the vote.

 Tenure

-In 2018, then Governor-elect J.B.
-Pritzker appointed Welch to the Educational Success transition committee, which is responsible for state education policy.
+In 2018, then Governor-elect J. B. Pritzker appointed Welch to the Educational Success transition committee, which is responsible for state education policy.

 Welch led a special House committee investigating the ComEd Bribery scandal, which then-House Speaker Michael Madigan, of whom Welch was a top ally, was later charged in.
 The committee's work ended abruptly without any findings.
 Welch later said that he felt the matter needed to be handled by prosecutors.

 Welch also chaired the House Executive Committee.
 In the 2020 U.S. presidential election, he served as a presidential elector on behalf of Joe Biden, replacing former U.S. Representative Jerry Costello.